908 St. Charles St

 OTHER OCCUPANTS:

-1920: Harry and Margaret Bullen moved here from 1007 Joan Cr, Rockland, while their home 906 St. Charles St was being built next door.
+1920: Harry and Margaret Bullen moved here from 1007 Joan Cr while 906 St. Charles St was being built.

-1923-47: Lorne Argyle Campbell (1871-1947) and Mary Spahr (née Hosier, b.
-Jamestown, OH 1881-1941) Mary came to Canada in 1902 and married Lorne in 1903.
-Lorne was born in Perth, ON, where he took a degree in electrical engineering.
-In 1889 he joined Edison General Electric Co in Toronto, and became chief engineer of its successor, Canadian General Electric, in 1891 at 22 years of age.
-He moved to BC in 1898 and settled in Rossland as general manager, then vice-president of West Kootenay Power & Light.
-In 1912 he was elected MLA for Rossland-Trail, and from 1916-20 he was Minister of Mines for BC.
-The Campbells moved to Victoria in 1923.
-By the 1940s Lorne was president of West Kootenay Power & Light and the McGillivray Creek Coal & Coke Co, and a director of Consolidated Mining & Smelting Co.
-Although Lorne lived in Victoria for about 20 years, he was more closely associated with Rossland; he returned there in 1946 and died the following year.
-The house and contents were sold by auction in September 1947.
+1923-47: Hon.
+Lorne Argyle Campbell, MLA (b.
+Perth, ON 1871-1947) married in 1903 Mary Spahr (née Hosier, b.
+Jamestown, OH, USA 1881-1941) who came to Canada in 1902.
+He earned a degree in electrical engineering and in 1889 joined Edison General Electric Co in Toronto.
+In 1891 at age 22 he became chief engineer of its successor, Canadian General Electric.
+He came to Rossland, BC in 1898 as gen mgr, then VP of West Kootenay Power & Light (WKPL).
+He was elected to represent Rossland-Trail in 1912, and was BC Min of Mines 1916-20.
+The Campbells moved here in 1923.
+By the 1940s he was Pres of WKPL and McGillivray Creek Coal & Coke Co, and a director of Consolidated Mining & Smelting Co.
+Although living here about 20 years, he was more closely associated with Rossland, returning there in 1946 where he died.
+The house and contents were sold by auction Sept 1947.